T Bar Row Muscles Worked

 6.Chest-Supported Dumbbell Row

 This exercise is performed with your back supported on a weight bench, which takes the strain off your lower back.
-This is a good option for beginners or people with back pain.

 • Set an incline bench at 45 degrees.